reivaxy/aquaMonitor/README.md

 # TODOs
-* centralized LCD message display to insure transient messages display and removal
-* Setting the clock date and time (approx...) by SMS
+* Setting or adjusting the clock date and time (approx...) by SMS
 * water movement detection to warn about pumps failure (sensor remains to be found...)
 * backuped power (and alert) in case of power failure
 * Saving periodical measure data on optional SD card (and may be info about sent and received SMS)